chatzianagnostis/ROI-on-HD-images-with-RL/docs/methodology_summary.md

 ## Conclusion

 The methodology implemented in this project represents a principled approach to the ROI detection problem using reinforcement learning.
-By combining K-means clustering for optimal ROI determination, a multi-faceted reward system, and a specialized neural network architecture, the system learns to efficiently place ROIs to maximize annotation coverage while minimizing resource usage.
+By combining K-means clustering for optimal ROI determination, potential-based reward shaping, a multi-faceted reward system, and a specialized neural network architecture, the system learns to efficiently place ROIs to maximize annotation coverage while minimizing resource usage.

 This approach is particularly valuable for applications where computational resources are limited and focusing detection on specific regions is more efficient than processing entire high-resolution images.